 How will I find my way around the boarding school and day school when I arrive?

-All new girls are allocated buddies to help their transition to a new school.
-In boarding you will have also have a boarder buddy to help find your way around and meet new friends and staff, and a day school buddy to help get to classes and extra-curricular activities.
+All new girls are allocated buddies to help their move to a new school.
+In Boarding you will have also have a Boarder Buddy to help find your way around and meet new friends and staff, and a Day School Buddy to help get to classes and extra-curricular activities.

 What happens if a boarder is sick?